linkdata/rap/README.md

 A zero length signals special case handling and is followed by another `length` value, interpreted as follows:
 * `0x00` Null string.
 Used to mark the end of a list of strings or signal other special cases.
 * `0x01` Empty string, i.e. `""`.
-* Other values refer to entries in the connection string lookup table for received strings.
-If an undefined string lookup value is seen, it is a fatal error and the connection must be closed.
+* Other values refer to entries in the *muxer* string lookup table for received strings.
+If an undefined string lookup value is seen, it is a fatal error and the *muxer* must be closed.

 ### `kvv`